Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/contributing/create-content/create-archetypes/_index.md

    Replace `oracle` with the name of the you want to create.

    Also, ensure that it is formatted with no spaces and is using camel case.
-For example, `oracle` or `sql`.
+For example, `hpcOnAzure`.

    {{< /hint >}}